The 20 Best Epidermolysis Bullosa Acquisita Doctors Near Me in Boston, MA

 Offers Telehealth

-Arash Mostaghimi is a Dermatologist in Boston, Massachusetts.
+Arash Mostaghimi is a Dermatologist and an Internal Medicine provider practicing medicine in Boston, Massachusetts.
 Dr. Mostaghimi is rated as an Experienced provider by MediFind in the treatment of Epidermolysis Bullosa Acquisita.
-His top areas of expertise are Alopecia Areata, Autosomal Recessive Hypotrichosis, Pyoderma Gangrenosum, and Cellulitis.
-Dr. Mostaghimi is currently accepting new patients.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Alopecia Areata, Autosomal Recessive Hypotrichosis, Pyoderma Gangrenosum, and Cellulitis.
+Dr. Mostaghimi is board certified in Dermatology, Internal Medicine, and Clinical Informatics.

 Learn about our expert tiers